svvchen/siteblocker/README.md

 * Create function to check on my Duolingo xp progress via their API endpoints.
 * Rename `check_block` &rightarrow; `action_block`.
 It's not really checking, so much as adding/removing the block.
 * Create a user/pass secrets file so I don't need to ever worry about pushing my user/pass to GH.
+* Replace the Duoling API checker with a selenium web scraper.
+The Duo API gives me really inconsistent xp data.

 ## Progress screenshots
 **Blocking FB via hosts file:**